Search engine results pages are richer than ever before in an effort to enhance the user experience.

 Optimizing for the image pack is another way to position your content in front of your audience in a way that aligns with their search intent, ensuring your brand is seen in various places along the searcher’s journey.

-Leverage an SEO platform to track and monitor your results so you can adjust your SEO strategy.
+Leverage an SEO platform to track and monitor your results so you can adjust your SEO and AEO strategy.